uf-hobi-informatics-lab/GatorTron-Prediction/readme.md

 		--log_file $log \
 ```
 ## Output
+Here are some important output files that might be helpful for the analysis of the model's performance and learning progression:

 > _prob.tsv: contains the prediction results with two columns: the predicted target label and its corresponding probability

 > _.html: The visualization of keywords from selected text sample